 1 | Intuitive eating isn’t working for you because you can’t feel your hunger.

 Hunger can have various manifestations: headaches and migraines, low energy, fatigue, irritability, and more.
-At first you might eat on autopilot.
+At first, you might eat on autopilot.
 Or maybe you need time to register what hunger feels like to you, especially if you’re recovering from an eating disorder.
 Like building any other relationship, this work takes time.
-But after a while you may find yourself relaxing around timing and portions.
+But over time, you may find yourself relaxing about timing and portions.

 Questions to ask yourself: